-Criterion 3: This group of islands and skerries are traditional breeding sites for Brent geese Branta bernicla brota, Barnacle Geese Branta leucopsis, Pink-footed Geese Anser brachyrhynchus and Common Eider Somateria mollissima, characteristic species for this kind of archipelago in the biogeopgraphic region.
+Criterion 3: This group of islands and skerries are traditional and important breeding sites for Barnacle Geese Branta leucopsis, Pink-footed Goose Anser brachyrhynchus, Common Eider Somateria mollissima (783 pair in 1995) and Glacous Gull Larus hyperboreus (495 pair in 1995), characteristic species for this kind of archipelago in the biogeopgraphic region.

-Criterion 4: This group of islands and skerries provide breeding sites for birds and Harbour seal: see justification of Criteria 2 and 3 and point 22.
+Criterion 4.
+This group of islands and skerries provide breeding sites for birds: see justification of criterion 3 and point 22.

-Criterion 6: The site supports more than 1% of the individuals in a population of Barnacle Goose Branta leucopsis (419 pairs in 1995; Svalbard population).
-The 1% threshold for Barnacle Goose is 270 individuals.
+Criterion 6: The site supports more than 1% of the individuals in a population of the following species: Barnacle Goose Branta leucopsis (454 nest was reported used in 1995 and 792 nests in 1992, usually 450-600 pairs breeds here; Svalbard population) and Common Eider Somateria molissima, usually 500-700 pairs.
+In 1995 there were registered 783 pairs (Svalbard, Franz Joseph population).